vmalv/Binary-Image-Mean-Pixel-Value/README.md

 ## Files and folders

 Here you can find a description of each file and folder in the repository.
-It takes an image and some parameters as arguments

 ### Files

 - **[main.py](/main.py)**
-Python script that contains the minimum coding required to fulfill the script goal.
+Python script that contains the minimum code required to fulfill the script goal.

 - **[example.ipynb](/example.ipynb)**
 Jupyter Notebook that contains an example using the script.
 Intermediate plots are included to help understanding each step in the image-preparation and parameter-extraction processes.